PetrasCyberExpert/PetrasCyberExpert/README.md

 Performance metrics like accuracy, precision, and recall are measured for comprehensive analysis.

 Visualizations
-Graphs and charts provide a clear understanding of algorithm performance.
+charts provide a clear understanding of algorithm performance.

 Scientific Documentation
 A research paper is included to document the methodology, experiments, and findings.